arend-lang/site/src/documentation/tutorial/PartI/propsnproofs.md

 \func absurd {A : \Type} (e : Empty) : A
 -- There are no patterns since Empty does not have constructors.

--- This can be expressed more explicitly by means the absurd patterns.
+-- This can be expressed more explicitly by means of the absurd patterns.
 -- This pattern indicates that the data type of the corresponding variable does not have constructors.
 -- If such a pattern is used, the right hand side of the clause can (and should) be omitted.
 \func absurd' {A : \Type} (e : Empty) : A \elim e